-include carbon dioxide, from fossil fuels used to power farm machinery and to transport, store, and cook foods; methane, released by animals as part of their digestive process; and nitrous oxide, released from tilled and fertilized soils.
-The majority of the emissions associated with food
+Food production, transport, storage, cooking, and waste are substantial contributors to GHG emissions, accounting for approximately 30 percent of emissions globally.
+These emissions include carbon dioxide, from fossil fuels used to power farm machinery and to transport, store, and cook foods; methane, released by animals as part of their digestive process; and nitrous oxide, released from tilled and fertilized soils.
+The majority of the emissions associated with food consumption occur outside of Contra Costa County.

 Different food groups are associated with different levels of GHG emissions.
 Animal-based products are generally responsible for significantly greater emissions than plant-based products per unit weight.
-Emissions are released during multiple stages of the meat-producing process, including the cultivation of cereal crops to use as animal feed, which may require the conversion of existing forestland; during the animal digestive process; and during the decomposition of lentils, typically require fewer resources to cultivate.
+Emissions are released during multiple stages of the meat-producing process, including the cultivation of cereal crops to use as animal feed, which may require the conversion of existing forestland; during the animal digestive process; and during the decomposition of animal wastes.
+Emissions are also generated during the meat storage, processing, and transportation process.
+Plant-based foods, such as fruits, vegetables, whole grains, beans, and lentils, typically require fewer resources to cultivate.
 According to the consumption-based inventory, meat is responsible for approximately 30 percent of diet-related GHG emissions within unincorporated Contra Costa County.
 Research has also found that healthier diets tend to be associated with lower GHG emissions.
-Fostering awareness of the connection between food choices and the environment can therefore be an effective way of lowering GHG emissions and including policies to support local food production and equitable access to healthy food.
+Fostering awareness of the connection between food choices and the environment can therefore be an effective way of lowering GHG emissions and promoting healthy lifestyles.